hexagram30/language/README.md

 # hexagram30/language

-*A language and word generator for use in hexagram30 narratives*
+*A syntagmata and Markov chain language and word generator for use in hexagram30 narratives*

 [![][logo]][logo-large]